Knows what to do with the ball after making an interception

 Could be picked on in the red zone

 Summary: Hughes started out his collegiate career at North Carolina before transferring to Central Florida.
-In 2017, Hughes has been excellent for the Knights as their No. 1 cornerback while also providing a lot of big plays on special teams.
-Entering his bowl game, Hughes has five interceptions, 11 passes broken up, a forced fumble and 44 tackles.
-He is averaging 34 yards per kick return with two touchdowns and 17.8 yards per punt return and a touchdown.
+In 2017, Hughes was excellent for the Knights as their No. 1 cornerback while also providing a lot of big plays on special teams.
+He totaled four interceptions, 11 passes broken up, a forced fumble and 49 tackles on the year.
+Hughes also averaged 31.8 yards per kick return - with two touchdowns - and 16.7 yards per punt return - with another touchdown.

 Hughes is a natural cover corner with speed, quick feet, and agility.
 He is very fluid and does a good job of running the route with receivers to prevent them from gaining separation.
 Hughes keeps wideouts from coming open and is quick to recover if they get a step.
 Hughes has nice hips to turn to run downfield with speed receivers.
 He also is a willing tackler.